-Use this sample press release to publicize your congregation's TEAM W Month activities.
+Use this sample press release to publicize your congregation's Inclusion Awareness Sunday celebration.
 Fill in your congregation's information and send the press release to the religion editor of your neighborhood newspaper several days before your event.
-Follow up with a call to see if the paper will cover TEAM W Month at your parish.
+Follow up with a call to see if the paper will cover Inclusion Awareness Day at your parish.

-For Immediate Release (Date)

-Contact: (Your name) (Your phone and email)

-Chicago Area Parishes Celebrate TEAM W Month

-(Your town), Illinois - During \\\\ (insert month and parish) \\\will join congregations across the U.S. in observing TEAM W Month.
-TEAM W Month is an integral part of the Pathways.org TEAM W: That Every Ability May Worship movement.
-TEAM W Month raises awareness to the need for accommodations so that people of all abilities can participate in worship and ministries at their house of faith.

-\\\\\ (Insert name of parish) \\\\\ welcomes worshippers of all abilities every Sunday and seeks to enable their full participation in the life of the church.
-By observing TEAM W Month we hope to educate our parishioners about the needs of our brothers and sisters with disabilities, as well as to recognize the gifts that they bring to our community.

-(Name and address of your parish) will (list your events, e.g.: have a special liturgy, bless new accessible features, etc.) to showcase how worshippers of all abilities are welcomed every day of the year.

-(Insert the name and title of your religious leader and a quote, e.g. "In the past year our parish has made a conscious effort to make our facilities accessible.
+For Immediate Release (Date) Contact: (Your name) (Your phone and email) Chicago Area Parishes Celebrate Inclusion Awareness Sunday (Your town), Illinois - On (insert date traditions in Chicago in observing Inclusional Awareness Sunday is an integral part of Worship movement which raises awaren accommodations so that people of all aband ministries at their house of faith. ion Awareness Sunday.
+Inclusion the Pathways.org Inclusion in ness to the need for (Insert name of parish) welco Sunday and seeks to enable their full pa By observing Inclusion Awareness Sund parishioners about the needs of people value the rticipation in the life of the church. lay we hope to further educate with disabilities in our midst, as well (Name and address of your parish) will ( special liturgy, bless new accessible fea people with disabilities are welcomed ev tures, etc.) to showcase how (Insert the name and title of your religiou past year our parish has made a conscio • accessible.
 We are delighted that we can open our doors to all.").

-For more information about TEAM W Month and the availability of TEAM W Awards grants for access projects visit www.team-w.org, call 1-800-364-1337 or email friends@pathways.org.
+For more information about Inclusion Awareness Sunday, the Open Hearts Awards grants for access projects, visit www.teambelong.org, call 1-800-955-445 or email friends@pathways.org.

-THE BODY OF CHRIST: A PLACE OF WELCOME FOR ALL PEOPLE, INCLUDING PEOPLE WITH DISABILITIES
+QUOTES FROM THE BODY OF CHRIST: A PLACE OF WELCOME FOR PEOPLE WITH DISABILITIES

-The fifteen page booklet "The Body of Christ: A Place of Welcome for All People, Including People with Disabilities," by Father John Chryssavgis is an important statement of the call for Eastern Orthodox Christians to welcome parishioners of all abilities into full participation in parish life.
-It is available through the Orthodox Marketplace as a free download or in booklet format for a nominal price.
+The fifteen page booklet "The Body of Christ: A Place of Welcome for People with Disabilities" by Father John Chryssavgis is an important statement of the call for Eastern Orthodox Christians to welcome parishioners of all abilities into full participation in parish life.
+It is available through Light and Life Publishing.
+Call 952-925-3888.